 - A single, furnished room.
-(This is $3137 per semester based off the rate of a single occupancy room for the current academic year).
+(This is based off the rate of a single occupancy room for the current academic year).

 Back to Top

 - Fall Training 2017: All Resident Advisors are required to attend fall staff training prior to the opening of school in August.
 This year’s training is set to begin with in-community training, informal social, and some administrative work on Tuesday, August 9, 2016 and will continue through Friday, August 19, 2016.
 Staff can begin to arrive back to campus on Friday, August 5, 2016.

-- RA Class: All Resident Advisors are required to enroll and fully participate in the EDS 472 Resident Advisor Seminar.
+- RA Class: All Resident Advisors are required to enroll and fully participate in the EDS 472 Peer Counseling class.
 Students will receive 2 credit hours for their participation.
-The class will be held from on Tuesdays and Wednesdays during the fall semester.
+The class will be held for two hours on Tuesdays, Wednesdays, or Fridays during the fall semester.
 The purpose of the class is to follow up some of the training that will occur before the students arrive, as well as to create a network for new hall staff.
 Personal development, leadership, diversity issues and other skill-based activities will be presented during the course of the seminar.

 Back to Top